feldian15/GrinDorms/ManualTestingProtocol/LoginManualTesting.md

 7. Sign in with the old username and new password.
 8. Should navigate you to the dashboard.

-### Once done with testing, navigate to the \admin url and remove any test users you created from the database.
+### Once done with testing, navigate to the /admin url and remove any test users you created from the database.